icons8/lunacy-docs/docs/support.md

 ## FAQ

+### Question: How do I scroll around the workspace?

+You can scroll around the workspace in these ways:

+* **For vertical scrolling:** Mouse wheel or Vertical scroll gesture on trackpad
+* **For horizontal scrolling:** Mouse wheel + Shift key or Horizontal scroll gesture on trackpad

+### Question: How to create and organize pages in Lunacy?

+You can add, delete, and rename the pages.

+* **To add a page** click on **+** sign on the page list and then hit Enter
+* **To rename/delete a page** use the right mouse button on the needed page and choose Rename or Delete

 ### Question: Will Lunacy work on Linux?

 It’s definitely an option, although it requires additional development.
 If you’re willing to contribute, please check [this thread](https://lunatics.icons8.com/ideas/1/version-for-linux).